PalMuc/Aphrocallistes_vastus_genome/ortholog_clusters/README.md

 # steps to make ortholog clusters #

 ### collection of datasets ###
 A total of 35 candidate species were selected.
 In the end, 326130 total proteins were used for 15 species.
-Not all species were used, based on whether the proteomes were complete enough as measured by [BUSCO](https://busco.ezlab.org/).
+Not all species were used, based on whether the proteomes were complete enough as measured by [BUSCO](https://busco.ezlab.org/) using the Metazoa set (954 genes, in table below), as well as the Eukaryotic set.

 | species | complete | single | duplicated | fragmented | missing |
 | :--- | --- | --- | --- | --- | --- |